How Much Money Does Disney World Make A Day?

 Read More: Why Marvel Can’t Come To Disney World

 With Disney’s more recent push towards digital products, earnings are likely.
-For example, before the pandemic, Disney had revenues of around $13 billion during the quarter leading up to the pandemic in all of their media, studio, and direct-to-consumer ventures.
+For example, before the pandemic, Disney had revenues of around $13 billion in all of their media, studio, and direct-to-consumer ventures during the quarter leading up to the pandemic.
 In the most recent 2022 quarter, the revenue was $14 billion.

 Media earnings as a whole are much less consistent than theme park earnings.
 Disney has recently been struggling in the box office, for example, with lackluster performance in movies such as Lightyear, which is why, so far, increased focus on digital products has not paid off.
 This is where television distribution and subscription fees can make up for lost admission revenue or lower attendance times of the year.
 Streaming services allow for media networks to continue adding to Disney’s total revenue.